Types of Financial Aid

 FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT (SEOG)

 This grant is intended to supplement other aid received.
 These grants are federally funded with each school receiving a small allocation of funds each year.
 Therefore, students are encouraged to complete the FAFSA as early as possible each year as funds are awarded to a limited number of undergraduate students with exceptional financial need.
-SEOG does not have to be repaid.
 SEOG grant award amounts depend on the amount of funds available to the institution.
 Typically the amount varies between $200 and $1000 per academic year.
-Apply by completing the FAFSA at https://studentaid.gov.
+Apply by completing the FAFSA at https://studentaid.gov/h/apply-for-aid/fafsa.

 Loans